Skip to content

 To receive real time updates for device state, alerts, etc., your app must tell SmartHQ what you want to be notified about.

 The following message payload can be sent over either delivery channel: WebSockets or HTTPS / SNS Callbacks.
-You can choose which specific resources to subscribe to that is appropriate to your use case.
+You can choose which specific resources to configure that is appropriate to your use case.

 Message Type Direction Purpose

-There are two types of publish messages your app must sends to tell SmartHQ what events to send back as they happen: account-level and device-level configuration requests.
+There are two types of event configuration messages your app sends to tell SmartHQ what events to send back as they happen: account-level and device-level configuration requests.

-Once the delivery channel has been successfully set up and publish messages are sent, nothing additional in needed to receive updates from SmartHQ.
+Once the delivery channel has been successfully set up and event configuration messages are sent, nothing additional is needed to receive updates from SmartHQ.

 This pseudocode shows how SmartHQ decides whether to deliver an event payload to your application based on the account-level and device-level preferences you've configured.